Aryan2005-tech/Hill_Cliff_game/README.md

-Solving Hill cliff usin Sarsa and Q-learning
+Solving Hill cliff using Sarsa and Q-learning